alphagov/government-service-design-manual/agile/index.md

 ## What agile looks like

 An agile project is focused on producing rapid iterations on products based on feedback from real users.
-Regular, rapid releases of small parts of code and constant communication between team-members makes for a fast-paced environment, facilitated by equipment that visualises the progress the is making (whether that's in the form of project mangement software or whiteboards).
+Regular, rapid releases of small parts of code and constant communication between team-members makes for a fast-paced environment, facilitated by equipment that visualises the progress the team is making (whether that's in the form of project management software or whiteboards).

 [What does agile look like?](whatagilelookslike.html)